GitTools/GitVersion/docs/input/docs/reference/modes/mainline.md

-@Deprecated in 6.x.x : see this PR https://github.com/GitTools/GitVersion/pull/3844
+This Deprecated in 6.x.x : see this PR https://github.com/GitTools/GitVersion/pull/3844
 ---
 Order: 40
 Title: Mainline Development